Part A: Course Overview

 1. Demonstrate a knowledge of the key concepts, skills and strategies involved in the teaching and learning of Number in primary schools 2.5

-2. Use a range of assessment tools to identify student learning needs in the relation to the big ideas in Number, observe and interpret students’ mathematical behaviour, and plan effective learning activities to meet those needs 5.1
+2. Use assessment tools to identify student learning needs in relation to Number and algebra; observe and interpret students’ mathematical behaviour, and plan effective learning activities to meet those needs 5.1, 5.4

-3. Plan, implement, and evaluate effective mathematics learning experiences that promote the negotiation of meaning and support the development of problem solving, mathematical reasoning, conceptual understanding and procedural fluency in relation to Number 2.3
+3. Plan effective, targeted mathematics learning experiences that promote the negotiation of meaning and support the development of problem solving, mathematical reasoning, conceptual understanding and procedural fluency in relation to Number and algebra 2.3, 4.2

 4. Identify and evaluate current curriculum and appropriate contemporary resources including the use of technologies in designing effective mathematics learning experiences.
 2.1